 Chimney Pot Pie

 When you think of the north, many things spring to mind, and pies are definitely amongst those things.
 Honest, hearty, warming and filling, pies are considered a northern delicacy and this one is one of the finest.
 A Cumbrian Chimney Pot Pie is made with melt-in-the-mouth mutton and is simply irresistible.
 Source locally (Herdwick!) for an extra special Cumbrian touch.
-Cook slowly until the meat is tender, top with a crisp and top with a rich pastry – this recipe takes some beating.
+Cook slowly until the meat is tender, top with a crisp and top with a rich pastry – this is one of the Cumbrian recipes that takes some beating.

 For the shortcrust pastry you will need: